 ~ Samuel Johnson, Introduction to A Dictionary of the English Language (1805)

 The Online Etymological Dictionary of Spanish was started on a hot summer night in July of 2015.
 Observing that no free etymological dictionary yet existed that describes the full development of the Spanish language over thousands of years, our aim was to fill that gap and be a resource for all.
 A private alpha version of this dictionary emerged in mid-October, 2015.
 The beta version came out in February, 2016.
-After thousands of hours and with the help of friends, family, and great linguists upon whose shoulders we stand, we were proud to launch the first edition of this website in July of 2016, just under a year later.
+We were proud to launch the first edition of this website in July of 2016, just under a year later.

 Our commitment to free, accessible knowledge could not have happened without the help and influence of others.
 Above all, we would like to thank Douglas Harper, whose pioneering work in creating the Online Etymology Dictionary - a free English-language etymological dictionary - both inspired and fueled us.
 Harper proved it could be done.